tupl-tufts/rdl/README.md

 def m(x,y) ... end
 ```

-Any arbitrary code can be placed between the double braces of a type refinement, and RDL will dynmically verify that this predicate evaluates to true, or raise a type error if it evaluates to false.
+Any arbitrary code can be placed between the double braces of a type refinement, and RDL will dynmically check that this predicate evaluates to true, or raise a type error if it evaluates to false.

 ### Higher-Order Contracts